Grease Is the Word

 The Costs of Grease Trap Cleaning, and the Cost of Avoiding Grease Trap Cleaning

 While a grease trap cleaning is, in theory, a fairly simple task, it can also be risky to undertake it yourself without the proper training.
 Because grease traps are made up of several sensitive components that are assembled to specifications, grease trap cleaning that is done by untrained persons is unrecommended.
 It can be easy for a botched grease trap cleaning to damage the gaskets or lose parts, costing you the replacement of the parts or the entire unit, both of which can potentially cost you thousands, plus downtime.

 Professional cleaning companies will charge a nominal price for a grease trap cleaning.
 In the United States, this typically ranges between approximately $115 and $1050, depending on the size, type, and buildup of your trap.
 If you are unsure, ask for a quote before getting a grease trap cleaning.
 One thing that is certain, though, is that a professional grease trap cleaning is much more economical than dealing with the costs involved in botched cleanings, or no cleanings at all.

 Professional Grease Trap Cleaning

 Restaurants in the Houston area need to keep up on regular grease trap cleaning.
-If you are in the Houston area and need professional grease trap cleaning, contact Drane Ranger.
+If you are in the Houston area and need professional grease trap cleaning, visit this page now or contact Drane Ranger.